JIAOJIAOMEI/VigilHeat-project/README.md

 - requirements.txt: A file listing the required dependencies for the project.
 - people_counting_at_cashier.py: A script that demonstrates the people counting system at a cashier location.
 - yolov8l.pt: A pre-trained YOLOv8 model's weight file for object detection.

-Please note that this structure assumes all files are present in the same directory.

 ```